 Yerevan Court Rejects Motion to Detain Gagik Tsarukyan

-Yerevan’s Court of General Jurisdiction today voted against detaining Prosperous Armenia Party (BHK) head Gagik Tsarukyan, charged with vote buying during the April 2018 parliamentary election.
+Yerevan’s Court of General Jurisdiction today voted against detaining Prosperous Armenia Party (BHK) head Gagik Tsarukyan, charged with vote buying during 2017 parliamentary election.

 The country’s National Security Service had filed a motion with the court to detain Tsarukyan, who denies the charge.